dotnet/fsharp/CONTRIBUTING.md

 In addition to the above, "Code Cleanup" pull requests have the following minimum requirements:

 - There must be no chance of a behavioural change, performance degradation or regression under any reasonable reading of the code in the context of the codebase as a whole.

-- Code cleanup should generally be made separate to other checkins where possible, or the parts that are cleanup should be labelled as such.
+- Code cleanup which is unrelated to a bug fix or feature should generally be made separate to other checkins where possible.
 - Code cleanup is much more likely to be accepted towards the start of a release cycle.

 #### Mimimum Bar for Performance Improvement Pull Requests